-I needed to constantly add new items and run promotions to keep walk in business, as people are bored very easily, and it’s exhausting!
+I needed to constantly add new items and run promotions to keep walk-in business, as people are bored very easily, and it’s exhausting!
 ALL food businesses do it so don’t expect to be the exception.
-Even if you opened a CAKE shop like I did, people will expect you to be a full service bakery.
+Even if you opened a CAKE shop as I did, people will expect you to be a full-service bakery.
 With all the new orders I had to buy more ingredients/packaging to keep up which was more money out the door.
-You will probably need to add something to bring customers in if you aren’t a full service bakery, like an ice cream parlor, lunches, or even sell merchandise in your store.
+You will probably need to add something to bring customers in if you aren’t a full-service bakery, like an ice cream parlor, lunches, or even sell merchandise in your store.

 There are busy seasons and slow seasons in the cake world.

 I didn’t take into account that the summer and winter would be so slow!
 I never had any issues booking up at home during these times of year.
 But I also only needed a fraction of the business to operate.
 When you have employees and overheard you need steady orders and walk-in traffic ALL year long!
 Take advantage of busy times (Valentine’s Day, Graduation and Wedding seasons) and promote lots of specials.

 It is an absolute MUST that you raise your prices drastically from what you are charging at home.
 Don’t be surprised when your longtime customers aren’t happy about that.
 Not everyone realizes how much money it takes just to keep the lights on and they will not understand why you raised your “great” prices from back when you were the “cheap” cake lady!
 (We’ll talk in another post about why you DO NOT want to be the “cheap” cake lady.)

 I have to be completely honest with you.